quanteda/spacyr/README.md

 4.  (optional) Add more language models

     For spaCy installed by `spacy_install()`, **spacyr** provides a useful helper function to install additional language models.
-For instance, to install the Gernman language model
+For instance, to install Gernman language model

     ``` r
     spacy_download_langmodel("de")